 Related Reading: The Best Bone Broths for Easy & Warm Nutrition This Winter

-If you have a favorite soup from a restaurant chain, there’s nothing wrong with picking it up whenever you have a hankering, but on those days where it’s just too dang cold to go out, follow these copycat recipes for soups you can make from the comfort of your own fuzzy socks.
+If you have a favorite soup from a restaurant chain, there’s nothing wrong with picking it up whenever you have a hankering, but on those days where it’s just too dang cold to go out—or when you’re social distancing for the good of everyone’s health—follow these copycat recipes for soups you can make from the comfort of your own fuzzy socks (just mute your mic if you’re slurping the leftovers for lunch during your nineteenth Zoom meeting of the day).

 When people think of Chili’s, I doubt soup is the first thing that comes to mind, but don’t knock it ’til you try it!
 With a slight kick and a beautiful blend of Southwestern flavors, this soup should be your go-to the second the leaves start to change color.
 This copycat Chili’s Chicken Enchilada Soup recipe (via dinnerthendessert.com) is a dead ringer for the real thing, and it’ll taste ten times better when you’re eating it in your PJs.